CenturyLinkCloud/mdw/docs/guides/MicroServicesCookbook.md

 - Open MDW in your browser and click on the Services tab.
 Notice that API path for your service (/MyServices/Employees) includes its package name to distinguish it from standard MDW services.
    ![xml formatter](images/restServiceAPIs.png)

 - Click on the /MyServices/Orders link.
-The JSON and YAML tabs include the Swagger Spec API definitions for the Employees endpoint.
-Click on the YAML tab to view a human-readable representation of your Employees API.
+The JSON and YAML tabs include the Swagger Spec API definitions for the Orders endpoint.
+Click on the YAML tab to view a human-readable representation of your Orders API.
 Notice that much of the information is provided by annotations from the MDW base service class.
    ![xml formatter](images/yamlExample.png)

-- Scroll down to the "definitions" section to see the Employee model object definition as well as other referenced types.
+- Scroll down to the "definitions" section to see the Orders object definition as well as other referenced types.
 - Now click on the Swagger subtab to explore the friendly swagger-editor UI for your service.
    ![xml formatter](images/swaggerExample.png)